Exec7/garrysmod-anticheat21/README.md

-Simple anticheat
+Credits to: Exec, Psu

-Credits to Exec, psu
+Simple my anticheat obfuscated by psu

-Detect: Bunnyhop
+Detect: Bunnyhop(from the first jump)

-Breaks: No Spread, Menu, Visuals
+Breaks: No Spread(slightly changes spread on clientside), Menu, Visuals(GetRenderTarget meme)